blackshirt/tls13/README.md

 > [!Warning]
 >
 > Implementing TLS 1.3 is a hard and full of cullprits that you should aware.
-> This module does not finished yet and does not recommended for production use,
+> Its does not finished yet and no recommended for production use,
 > Its intended only for learning purposes.
 >
-> Basic of messages parsing, handshake processing, decryption/encryption record almost has been implemented.
+> Basic of messages parsing, handshake processing, decryption/encryption record, key scheduling almost has been implemented.
 > With strict and limited configuration of `openssl s_server` command for local testing below,
 > It can perform full TLS 1.3 handshake phase and send application data